ansible-collections/dellemc.os10/roles/os10_copy_config/README.md

 This role is used to push the backup running configuration into a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10, and merges the configuration in the template file with the running configuration of the device.

-The copy-config role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
-You can use any of the built-in OS connection variables .
+The copy-config role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------